bigmountainben/go-mysql-dummy-populator/README.md

 mysql -h localhost -u your_user -p your_database < tests/schemas/demo_schema.sql

 # Run the populator
-python main.py --host localhost --user your_user --password your_password --database your_database --verify
+mysql-dummy-populator --host localhost --user your_user --password your_password --database your_database --verify
 ```

 The demo schema includes: